What will really decide who becomes the new Pope

 It is this kind of pre-conclave lobbying that helps shape what happens when the Sistine Chapel doors are locked and the secret vote begins.
 Ever since the 88-year-old pontiff was hospitalised with pneumonia in February, cardinals visiting Rome have been contemplating what happens next.

-When sizing up candidates to be the next man to lead the world’s 1.2bn Catholics, the 138 members of the College of Cardinals eligible to select him will have asked: “Is he papabile?”, the Italian term signifying a cardinal who possesses both the required qualities and connections.
+When sizing up candidates to be the next man to lead the world’s 1.2 billion Catholics, the 138 members of the College of Cardinals eligible to select him will have asked: “Is he papabile?”, the Italian term signifying a cardinal who possesses both the required qualities and connections.

 Catholicism has long been in decline in Europe, its former heartland.
 It is stronger in South America and Africa, and growing in Asia.
 So the cardinals may well think it is time to consider an African pope.